mustafa-ahmed-009/StorePro/README.md

 11. **Dedicated section for products customers wish to purchase later but are currently out of stock.**

-12. **Invoice management with options to view invoices for the current day and current month.**
+12. **Bill management with options to view bills for the current day and current month.**

 13. **Daily expense tracking feature.**